deeputech/deeputech.github.io/_posts/2019-08-01-static-site-generators-rundown-how-i-set-up-my-own-blog-with-jekyll.md

 devto_id: 150976
 ---

-Last month I decided to move my blogs from [Medium](https://medium.com/@deepu105) to [Dev.to](https://dev.to/deepu105), I have detailed the reasons in the below post.
+Some time ago I decided to move my blogs from [Medium](https://medium.com/@deepu105) to [Dev.to](https://dev.to/deepu105), I have detailed the reasons in the below post.

 {% link https://dev.to/deepu105/why-i-m-moving-away-from-medium-13ki %}